-The Bay Shore dining scene is in for a travel-inspired restaurant when Coastal Kitchen & Daiquiri Bar opens in July.
+The Bay Shore dining scene is in for a travel-inspired restaurant when Coastal Kitchen & Daiquiri Bar opens.
 Owners of popular Mexican restaurant Verde Kitchen & Cocktails, Anthony and Andrew Tartaglia, wanted to open up a new place where they could flex their creativity in the kitchen.

 “I love going on vacation–Jamaica, Barbados, Cuba–and we really wanted to bring that back to Long Island,” Anthony said.
 “We were just waiting for the right moment.”

 Their moment came in May 2016 when they signed a lease for the old Bay Shore Furriers space.
 The building was constructed in 1938 and the demolition process revealed many structural treasures like old stucco walls, aged tumbled bricks and beautiful rafter beams.
 The charming elements fit perfectly into the design concept for the new project.

 “We want [guests] to feel like [they’re] on vacation,” said Anthony.
 “Maybe [they’re] in the Caribbean, San Juan or Cuba–a destination other than here.”

 Five brand new, factory-style windows have been cut into the side of the building to bring more light into the space.
 The storefront will have matching windows and six doors that open to the sidewalk for alfresco dining in warmer weather.
 A custom-made, high-top bench hugs one wall across from the bar and seven or eight tables with bar stools will line the other side.

 The laid-back vibe will be enhanced with “live music, a shuffle board table, a pool table, a few TVs and a jukebox.”
 But the pièce de résistance is the custom-made, nautically-inspired, vintage brass tap tower.
 Flanked by brilliant, Caribbean blue wall tiles, it commands attention.